Wooden Privacy Fence

 Galvanized Post and Hardware

-Note that using 4x4 pressure treated posts for your fence is a perfectly acceptable design.
-But if I were planning to use wooden fence posts again, I would make sure they are center-cut #1 grade pressure treated.
+Using 4x4 pressure-treated posts for your fence is a perfectly acceptable design.
+But if I were planning to use wooden fence posts again, I would ensure they are center-cut #1-grade pressure treated.

 Building Privacy Fence Sections